 How many times can I participate?

-Members may serve in only TWO capacities—which must be different—during the conference.
+Members may serve in only ONE role during the conference, such as participating in a workshop OR giving a paper on a panel.
+You may chair the panel or workshop in which you participate but may not serve as chair or respondent on another panel.
 (The exception is for invitations to participate in special events, such as the plenary session.)
-This allows a maximum number of members to participate in the annual conference.
-For instance, members may:
+This allows a maximum number of members to participate in the annual conference

 How long can my presentation be?